tranquilit/WAPT-Documentation/source/wapt-usage/waptexit.rst

 Launching the installation of packages with a special level of priority
 -----------------------------------------------------------------------

-To tell WAPT to run only the installations of packages with high priority, you can run :program:`waptexit` with the argument:
+To tell WAPT to only upgrade high priority packages, you can run :program:`waptexit` with the argument:

 .. code-block:: bat

-  waptexit.exe -priorities=high
+  waptexit.exe -priorities = high

 Otherwise :program:`waptexit` will take the value indicated in :file:`C:\\Program Files (x86)\\wapt\\wapt-get.ini`: